colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <p>Use deals not as a means to an end but as an ingredient in growing relationships in the organization.
 Deals come and go but great relationships will last a lifetime.</p>

-<p>Realise that culture is everything.
+<p>Realize that culture is everything.
 If you lost all of your money and assets but still had your culture you could build everything again.
 If you lose your culture you will destroy anything you have created.</p>

 <p>The things you own end up owning you.
 Personal power and privilege can be addictive but they will mess with your psychology and diminish your potential.
-There is true freedom and joy to be found in helping other people to step up leaving you to revel in a loving network of peers.</p>
+There is true freedom and joy to be found in helping other people to step up, leaving you to revel in a loving network of peers.</p>
 </div>

 <div class="spacing--mid-x"></div>